 - US travel advisory for Albania is Level 2: Exercise Increased Caution — the same level as France, Germany, and the UK.

 Getting there from the US: No direct flights exist from the US to Tirana.
 The most common routing is via Athens (ATH), Rome (FCO), or Istanbul (IST), with total travel time around 12-16 hours.
 From Tirana, it's 4-5 hours to Himara by car or bus.
+See our full Albania from the US guide.

 EU/EEA travelers